- Is everything organically grown?

 7. How Does Fruit Figure Into My Share?

 We grow both fruits and vegetables at our farm.
-Fruit is included in the cost of our shares.
-Cantaloupes usually begin ripening the middle of July; watermelons in August and early September; peaches are going strong in August; and September and October is apple time.
+Fruit is included in our shares.
+Cantaloupes usually begin ripening the middle of July; watermelons in August and early September; peaches are going strong the months of August and September and October is apple time.
 When in season, members can pick their own red raspberries and blackberries at a nominal fee.

 We do not grow strawberries and our blueberries are not yet bearing fruit, but we are sometimes able to get some of these fruits from our local grower friends and offer them for sale on CSA pick-up day.
 Each fruit has its season — when there is an abundance you can plan on seeing it included in your share.
-There are times when there just isn’t enough for everyone, so we offer smaller quantities for sale to those who wish to purchase or supplement their share.
+There are times when there just isn’t enough for everyone, (for example, only one tree of ripe fruit) so we offer these smaller quantities for sale to those who wish to purchase or supplement their share.
+We might also put some of these scarce fruits in the swap box.

 A “swap box” is provided at each pick-up site to give members the ability to customize their share.
 If there is something you are not crazy about, you can exchange for one item of equal value.
 For example, you might trade your cabbage for spinach, or trade a bunch of beets for an extra melon.

 We often experiment with growing new crops or varieties of crops, so the swap box will sometimes contain items not found in the weekly share.
-This offers interesting share options, and an opportunity to try something new!
+This offers an opportunity to try something new!
 We ask that members be fair to those members who will come later in the day by exchanging items of like value.

 9. Do I need to pay for my share all at one time?

-Although we encourage lump sum payment to keep our administrative costs down, we do offer payment plans.
-See Sign up Now! for details.
+Although we encourage lump sum payment to keep our administrative time and costs down, we do offer payment plans.
+See our CSA page for details.

 10. May I come with my family to see and participate in activities at the farm?